TravMurav/steam-multimon/README.md

 Just make sure that you started script somewhere in terminal or in background.
 *I don't recommend you to autorun this since script checks all opened windows every second.*

+## ToDo
+* Move whitelist to separate file
+* Add config file?
+* Add command line arguments to override settings
+* Find way to detect whether opened window is launcher or game
+* Add --close-with-steam option (And start script via Steam shortcut/menu entry)
+* Allow only one instance of script running at same time

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details